Skip to content

 STEP 3

-This architecture means the protocol never holds broker credentials, never routes orders, and never sits between a trader and their counterparty.
+BigMarkt never holds broker credentials, never routes orders, and never places trades.
+It reads what the broker confirms and records it.
 Information moves; orders don't.

 Broker compatibility